Support at Home FAQ - Everything you need to know

 Can I carry over unspent funds?

 You can carry over some unspent Support at Home funds into the next quarter, but the carry-over is capped.
-In general, you can accrue up to $1,000 or 10% of your quarterly budget (whichever is higher) to help cover unplanned needs (for example, if an informal carer is away).
+In general, you can accrue up to $1,000 or 10% of your quarterly budget (whichever is higher) to help cover unplanned needs.

 What happens to unspent funds if I change providers, move into residential care, or pass away?